Swimmer's Shoulder Treatment in Frisco & Dallas

 Swimmer's Shoulder Treatment in Dallas & Frisco, Texas

 As many athletes already know, it is unfortunately easy to sustain a sports injury.
 Swimmers are no exception.
 The repetitive motions that many people engage in on a daily basis can cause conditions like tennis elbow, golfer’s elbow, and swimmer’s shoulder.
 Unlike the name suggests, swimmer’s shoulder affects not only swimmers, but also baseball players, tennis players, construction workers, and electricians.
-If you feel you might have swimmer’s shoulder, we recommend speaking with a Dallas orthopedic specialist right away.
+If you feel you might have swimmer’s shoulder, we recommend speaking with an orthopedic doctor Dallas right away.

 At SPORT Orthopedics & Physical Therapy, we have the knowledge, skills, and tools necessary to diagnose and treat a wide range of conditions and injuries.
 We offer only the best in Dallas physical therapy and orthopedic surgery.
 To schedule an appointment with us, please call 469-200-2832 or fill out our online intake form.

 This condition involves the tissues, tendons, and bones of the shoulder joint.
 When someone experiences swimmer’s shoulder, the affected tendons of the shoulder become inflamed and swell up.
 They press against the bones nearby, as well as the other tendons and muscles.
 Many doctors refer to this condition as shoulder impingement, painful arc, or subacromial impingement.
 In short, swimmer’s shoulder is a type of tendinitis in the shoulder.